Pre-portioned meals that require minimal cooking.

-A Walmart spokesperson went on the record in saying that, “We continue to expand our meals to go offering and customers can expect to enjoy some new menu options in the coming months.”
+A Walmart spokesperson went on the record as saying that, “We continue to expand our meals to go offering and customers can expect to enjoy some new menu options in the coming months.”

 By looking at a wide variety of first-person accounts online, it appears that these options all fall under the “ready-made” option and are basically varieties of the “take-home meal” that has been popping up in major grocers for several years now.

-Walmart meal kits are generally slightly cheaper than their meal kit competition in the USA – which makes sense given that there is no delivery cost to account for.
-I’m actually surprised that they aren’t able to price their meals even lower given the scale that they operate on.
+Walmart meal kits are generally slightly cheaper than their meal kit competition in the USA.
+We’re actually surprised that they aren’t able to price their meals even lower given the scale that they operate on.
 Each meal kit is designed for two or four people.

 Overall, we don’t think Walmart Canada’s meal kits are anything special and are a long way from being a direct comparison to Hello Fresh and Chefs Plate.
+The main reason is there just isn’t as much variety and no weekly subscription available.
 It looks like they’re slightly expanding their rotisserie chicken-style meals, and using the term “meal kit” to drive new customers.
-Personally, a massive part of the reason we love meal kits is the convenience to get them delivered to the house, and avoid shopping trips altogether!
-Also, the wide variety of menus are vastly superior to what Walmart USA is putting on its shelves (hence their carrying a comparable company like Home Chef), so we would say it will be many years – if ever – before Walmart catches up to the rest of Canada’s meal kits.
+A massive part of the reason we love meal kits is the convenience of having them delivered to the house weekly and knowing that if we forget to pick meals, we’ll still have something arrive!
+Also, the wide variety of menus are vastly superior to what Walmart USA is putting on its shelves (hence their carrying a comparable company like Blue Apron), so we would say it will be many years – if ever – before Walmart catches up to the rest of Canada’s meal kits.
 After all, the meal kit market is already very competitive.

 If we were HelloFresh or Goodfood, we’d be much more worried about…

 Amazon Meal Kits – The Real Competition

 If we were in charge of one of Canada’s meal kit delivery companies, we’d be most scared of a company that was the world leader in shipping logistics (getting stuff to your house FAST) and was quickly gaining experience in the world of groceries.

 Meet Amazon — the next big thing in… everything.